 The walk to the village from some of the hotels at the southern end of the main beach can take up to an hour – although it is worth it not only for the food, but also to catch the sun setting over the Bay of Bengal.
 Some of the hotels along the way also have beach front restaurants.
 If you are feeling lazy after a filling dinner, it is easy to get a motorbike taxi back to your hotel, or you can hire your own (more information below).

 For something a bit different in Ngwe Saung you can try Ume cafe, an inviting spot that serves excellent Japanese and Asian fusion food and has a fire dancing show every evening at around 7.30pm.
-It is located on the road south of Ngwe Saung village, on a hill opposite the Yanomar Oo and Silver View resorts.
+It is located on the road south of Ngwe Saung village, opposite the Ocean Blue Beach Resort.

 Exploring the beach and other activities

 During the day you can walk to the the small island towards the southern end of Ngwe Saung beach, which is accessible by foot when the tide is out.
 It offers panoramic views of the beach and out to sea from its summit and snorkelling opportunities amongst the coral and brightly coloured fish that can be found in the waters that surround it.

 You can also hire a boat (with guide) to some of islands that lie a few kilometres offshore, where you can snorkel in the crystal clear waters.
 Check out our fishing boat trip YouTube video, taken near an island to the south of Ngwe Saung.

 For the active beachgoer, check out Ngwe Saung Yacht Club Water Sports.
 Standing on the beach in front of the Ngwe Saung Yacht Club & Resort, this bamboo hut is the only place in Myanmar to rent surf, boogie and skim boards.
 Though the surf rarely offers much of a ride, when it does kick up (usually at dawn), this is where the wave breaks.